Philadelphia Eagles show support for imprisoned rapper Meek Mill

 At Sunday's game, Minnesota Timberwolves player Karl-Anthony Towns was spotted on the sidelines wearing an Eagles jersey with #FreeMeekMill, which has become a rallying cry among the rapper's fans and activists.

-he Eagles also showed solidarity with Mill when they celebrated their January 21 win against the Minnesota Vikings in the NFC Championship Game by blasting "Dreams and Nightmares" in the locker room.

-he Eagles also showed solidarity with Mill when they celebrated their January 21 win against the Minnesota Vikings in the NFC Championship Game by blasting "Dreams and Nightmares" in the locker room.
+The Eagles also showed solidarity with Mill when they celebrated their January 21 win against the Minnesota Vikings in the NFC Championship Game by blasting "Dreams and Nightmares" in the locker room.

-Mill was encouraged by the support and said he is "confident" the Eagles will defeat the New England Patriots in the Super Bowl.
+Mill was encouraged by the support and said he is "confident" the Eagles will defeat the Patriots in the Super Bowl.

 "It really lifted my spirit to hear the team rally around my songs and that's why I make music -- to inspire others and bring people together," the rapper said in a statement.
 "The Eagles have also motivated me with the way they've overcome tough situations and injuries to succeed this year."